agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

-The Ping & Pong events are pretty self-explanatory.
-They update the heartbeat to now, given we know the connection is still good to go.
-We capture any binary requests, not really doing a whole lot with them.
+The Ping & Pong events are for a back and forth basic sending of data to confirm the connection is still alive.
+They update the heartbeat to the current timestamp, so the heartbeat interval will know not to close the connection.
+We also capture any binary requests, not really doing a whole lot with them.
 If a close request comes through, we send a Disconnect to the server and close the WebSocketSession.

 Last bit of code for this file, we need to add the http request handler to kick off a new session.